kylepw/the-eye/README.rst

 *timestamp* field.
 I chose an ISO8601 format over a more general date/time format given the examples and the fact that requests could be coming from places in different timezones.

-I assumed that although events could share a timestamp or session_id value, there shouldn't be multiple events with ALL the same values, so I tackled this with a *unique_together* property set to all fields in the model.
+I assumed that although events could share a timestamp or session_id value, there shouldn't be **multiple events with ALL the same values**, so I tackled this with a *unique_together* property set to all fields in the model.